-- 6.1 The Council's Capital Programme involves the expenditure and financing of £1,203.087m of capital schemes over the period 2021/22 to 2026/27.
+- The Council's Capital Programme involves the expenditure and financing of £1,373.867m of capital schemes over the period 2022/23 to 2027/28.
 It is important therefore given the risks surrounding capital projects that appropriate governance arrangements are in place.
-For the Council these governance arrangements encompass: - The Capital Strategy itself, which is approved annually at Full Council. - The Cabinet, which approves all capital schemes in line with the delegations set out in the Council's Constitution. - The Overview and Scrutiny Committee, which is responsible for scrutinising the annual Budget Report (including the Capital Programme) and relevant Cabinet Reports. - The Strategic Leadership Team (SLT), which has overall responsibility for the management and monitoring of the Capital Programme. - The Financial Strategy Group (FSG) comprises of the Chief Finance Officer, Assistant Director of Accountancy, Assistant Director Technical Finance and Assistant Director Strategic Finance, and is responsible for scrutinising, reviewing and managing financial strategies.
-Budget changes and/or additions to the capital programme are considered by FSG and agreed by the Chief Finance Officer (Section 151) (in accordance with The Constitution) before formally being incorporated into the budget. - Directorate Management Teams, which oversee and agree business cases for capital schemes prior to submission to FSG, SLT and/or Cabinet for approval. - The Constitution (including Financial Regulations, the Scheme of Delegation and Contract Procedure Rules), which sets out the powers of the Executive and senior officers with regard to capital expenditure. - Cabinet receives and approves budget update reports quarterly which identify any variation to the approved capital programme arising either from the re-phasing of schemes, changes in resource availability and requirements or new capital schemes. - All capital expenditure is guided by the Council's financial accounting framework which ensures that only expenditure that properly falls as capital expenditure in accordance with accounting convention and / or statutory guidance is capitalised. - The Capital Programme is subject to both internal and external audit scrutiny. - The Council have set up a separate Governance process regarding Broadway Living (BL) and Broadway Living Registered Provider (BLRP).
-Section 16 below has further details.
+For the Council these governance arrangements encompass: - The Capital Strategy is approved annually at Full Council. - The Cabinet, which approves all capital schemes in line with the delegations set out in the Council's Constitution. - The Overview and Scrutiny Committee is responsible for scrutinising the annual Budget Report (including the Capital Programme) and relevant Cabinet Reports. - The Strategic Leadership Team (SLT), which has overall responsibility for the management and monitoring of the Capital Programme. - The Financial Strategy Group (FSG) comprises the Strategic Director of Corporate Resources (Section 151 Officer), Assistant Director of Accountancy, Assistant Director Technical Finance and Assistant Director Strategic Finance, and is responsible for scrutinising, reviewing and managing financial strategies.
+Budget changes and/or additions to the capital programme are considered by FSG and agreed by the Strategic Director of Corporate Resources (Section 151 Officer) and, where relevant Cabinet, (in accordance with the Constitution) before formally being incorporated into the budget. - Directorate Management Teams oversee and agree business cases for capital schemes prior to submission to FSG, SLT and/or Cabinet for approval. - The Constitution (including Financial Regulations, the Scheme of Delegation and Contract Procedure Rules) sets out the powers of the Executive and senior officers with regard to capital expenditure. - Cabinet receives and approves budget update reports quarterly which identify any variation to the approved capital programme arising either from the re-phasing of schemes, changes in resource availability and requirements or new capital schemes. - All capital expenditure is guided by the Council's financial accounting framework which ensures that only expenditure that properly falls as capital expenditure in accordance with accounting convention and / or statutory guidance is capitalised. - The Capital Programme is subject to both internal and external audit scrutiny. - The Council have set up a separate governance processes regarding Broadway Living (BL) and Broadway Living Registered Provider (BLRP).
+Section 17 below has further details.